Ravenswood School for Girls

-Ravenswood School for Girls (often referred to as Ravenswood or Ravo) is an independent, Uniting Church, day and boarding school for Prep - Year 12 girls, situated in Gordon, an Upper North Shore suburb of Sydney, New South Wales, Australia.
+Ravenswood School for Girls (often referred to as Ravenswood or Ravo) is an independent, Uniting Church, day and boarding school for Prep to Year 12 girls, situated in Gordon, an Upper North Shore suburb of Sydney, New South Wales, Australia.

-Established in 1901 by Mabel Fidler (1871–1960), Ravenswood currently caters for approximately 1100 students from Prep to Year 12, including 20 boarders from Years 10 to 12.
+Established in 1901 by Mabel Fidler (1871–1960), Ravenswood currently caters for over 1400 students from Prep to Year 12, including 50 boarders from Years 7 to 12.
 The school has been an IB World School since June 2004, and is authorised to offer the IB Diploma Programme.

 Ravenswood is affiliated with the Association of Heads of Independent Schools of Australia (AHISA), the Independent Primary School Heads of Australia (IPSHA), the Australian Boarding Schools' Association, the Alliance of Girls' Schools Australasia, and is a member of the Association of Heads of Independent Girls' Schools (AHIGS).

+Awards

+Ravenswood has been named one of Australia’s most innovative schools for the sixth time in seven years by The Educator.
+Ravenswood was named on The Educator 5-start Innovative Schools list in 2018, 2019, 2020, 2022, 2023 and 2024 for its work in the areas of Positive Education and STEM.

+Ravenswood won the Best Use of Technology award at the 2024 Australian Education Awards and was awarded an Excellence Award for Primary School Teacher of the Year in 2022.
+Ravenswood also won Excellence Awards at the 2022, 2024 and 2025 Australian Education Awards for Boarding School of the Year, and an Excellence Award for Best Professional Learning Program in 2025.
+The School achieved its fourth Excellence Award for Best Student Wellbeing Program in five years (also in 2021, 2022,2024 and 2025).